LimitedKeys/mockmake/readme.md

 # Mock Make

 Quickly build a C application to test using make.

 ## Isn't that just called make?

 Kinda.
-Let's say we're building firmware for a microcintroller, and we want to test it on our
+Let's say we're building firmware for a microcontroller, and we want to test it on our
 PC.
 Make is a great tool for this bit, and Mock
 Make can help: